joe-at-startupmedia/pmon3/README.md

 <a name="section_dependencies"></a>
 ## Dependencies

 Dependencies (provided as an array) determine the order in which the processes are started.
 They are sorted using a directed acyclic graph meaning that there cannot be cyclical dependencies between processes.
 Dependency resolution can be debugged using the [dgraph](#pmon3_dgraph) command.
-Parent processes can wait `[n]` amount of seconds between spawning dependent processes by utilziing the `dependent_process_enqueued_wait` configuration variable (currently defaults to `2` seconds).
+Parent processes can wait `[n]` amount of seconds between spawning dependent processes by utilizing the `dependent_process_enqueued` configuration variable (currently defaults to `2` seconds).

 <a name="section_groups"></a>
 ## Groups